Supranational union: Supranationalism in the European Union

 In the Lisbon Treaty and the earlier nearly identical Constitutional Treaty, the democratic independence of the five key institutions is further blurred.
 This moves the project from full democratic supranationalism in the direction of not just intergovernmentalism but the politicisation of the institutions, and control by two or three major party political organisations.
 The Commission defines key legal aspects of the supranational system because its members must be independent of commercial, labour, consumer, political or lobby interests (Article 9 of the Paris Treaty).
 The commission was to be composed of a small number of experienced personalities, whose impartiality was beyond question.
 As such, the early presidents of the Commission and the High Authority were strong defenders of European democracy against national, autocratic practice or the rule of the strong over the weak.

 The idea in the Constitutional and Lisbon Treaties is to run the European Commission as a political office.
-Governments would prefer to have a national member in the commission, although this is against the principle of supranational democracy.
+Governments would prefer to have a national member on the commission, although this is against the principle of supranational democracy.
 (The original concept was that the commission should act as a single impartial college of independent, experienced personalities having public confidence.
-One of the Communities was defined in the treaty with a Commission with fewer members than the number of its member states.)
+One of the Communities was defined in the treaty as a Commission with fewer members than the number of its member states.)
 Thus, the members of the commission are becoming predominantly party-political, and composed of sometimes rejected, disgraced or unwanted national politicians.

 The first president of the High Authority was Jean Monnet, who never joined a political party, as was the case with most of the other members of the Commissions.
 They came from diverse liberal professions, having made recognised European contributions.

 Governments also wish to retain the secrecy of their deliberations in the Council of Ministers or the European Council, which discusses matters of the most vital interest to European citizens.
 While some institutions such as the European Parliament have their debates open to the public, others such as the Council of Ministers and numerous committees are not.
-Schuman wrote in his book, Pour l'Europe (For Europe), that in a democratic supranational Community "the Councils, committees and other organs should be placed under the control of public opinion that was effectual without paralysing their activity nor useful initiatives".
+Schuman wrote in his book, Pour l'Europe (For Europe), that in a democratic supranational Community, "the Councils, committees and other organs should be placed under the control of public opinion that was effectual without paralysing their activity nor useful initiatives".